 • Studies have proven for many years that cats who are outdoor cats have a much shorter life span than indoor cats.
 We do not adopt cats to a home where they will be outside.
 Similarly, we do not adopt dogs to a home where they will be kept outside.
 No exemptions on these rules.

-• We do not adopt out of state or more than two hours away.
-We need to be close enough to come get them if they are surrendered.
+• We do not adopt out of state or more than 90 minutes away.

 Most important of all, PLEASE be very certain when you are choosing an animal to adopt that it is the right pet for you, your lifestyle and family.
 Choose carefully.
 Returning an adopted animal is not like returning merchandise to a store.
 Dogs and cats are living creatures with feelings, and we respect them as such.
 We recently had an adopter return a puppy hours after the adoption because he had an accident indoors when he first went into their home ... and then wanted a refund.
 Common sense, please.
 While we will always accept a returned animal, there will be no refunds of adoption fees and no exceptions.
 Please be sure to take your adoption seriously.